LamprechtMatyas/MolecularSimilarity/README.md

 that are stored in data folder.

-For comparing the outputs of more models you can use scripts that have got "graph" or "graphs" in the name (e.g. print_graph.py or print_evaluation_graphs.py), that will show you outputs of compute_evaluation.py or run_all_scripts in graphical way.
+For comparing the outputs of more models you can use scripts that have got "graph" or "graphs" in the name (e.g. print_graph.py or print_evaluation_graphs.py).
+Some of them use output from different models from script compute_evaluation.py or run_all_scripts.py as input files, some of them use output file from different models from add_activity.py as input files.
+Which input files to use, see the script beginnig.